rcracel/Kiln/README.md

 ### module_name
 The name of the application module publishing this log event.
 This is usually a qualified stand alone part of your application or application suite. (optional)
+### source
+The location, in code, where the message originated from.
+This would tipically include the class name, method name, and, if available, a line number. (optional)
 ### log_level
 The log level for this event.
 Examples are INFO, WARN, ERROR. (optional)
 ### message